Occupancy/CharlotteOccupancyLogs/README.md

-###Hello!

-##This repository serves as the home for UNC Charlotte facility Occupancy data logging!
+# This repository serves as the home for UNC Charlotte facility Occupancy data logging!
 (not officialy associated with UNC Charlotte)

 The following services are being tracked: